shanemmattner/Draught_Dungeon/2_Forest.md

   - **Tangle:** Melee Spell Attack: +4 to hit, reach 5 ft., one creature. **Hit:** The target is grappled (escape DC 13).
 While grappled, the creature is restrained and must succeed on a DC 10 Strength saving throw at the start of its turn or take 2 (1d4) piercing damage from thorns.
 - **Senses:** Darkvision 60 ft.
 - **Languages:** Sylvan, Common
+- **Sprite Dust:** Worth 25 gold pieces or can be used for the AC bonus.

 ![Forest Sprites](./images/forest/sprites.webp)